Pamela Hallock

-Pamela Hallock Muller is a scientist and professor at the University of South Florida in the College of Marine Science.
-Her research has focused on reef-associated Foraminifera and algal symbiosis, extending into coral-reef ecology, paleobiology and carbonate sedimentology.
-She has worked as a diversity and inclusion advocate that has promoted gender equality within academia and marine science.
+Pamela Hallock Muller is a scientist, oceanographer and professor at the University of South Florida in the College of Marine Science.

+Overview

+Hallock Muller's research has focused on reef-associated Foraminifera and algal symbiosis, extending into coral-reef ecology, paleobiology and carbonate sedimentology.

+She has worked as a diversity and inclusion advocate who has promoted gender equality within academia and marine science.

 Early years and education

-Born on a small ranch on the Rosebud Reservation in south-central South Dakota, Pamela Hallock attended elementary school in a one-room schoolhouse and started high school in Mission before, in 1963, her family moved to Missoula, Montana, where she completed high school.
-Hallock received her Bachelor's degree in zoology from the University of Montana, Missoula in 1969, and married a fellow zoology major, Robert Muller, in summer 1969.
+Hallock Muller was born in 1948 on a small ranch on the Rosebud Reservation in south-central South Dakota, Pamela Hallock attended elementary school in a one-room schoolhouse and started high school in Mission before her family moved to Missoula, Montana in 1963, where she completed high school.

+She received her Bachelor's degree in zoology from the University of Montana, Missoula in 1969, and married a fellow zoology major, Robert Muller, in summer 1969.
 She received her Master's and Ph.D. degrees in oceanography from the University of Hawaii in 1972 and 1977.

+She has spoken on the discrimination that she faced as a young woman in academia.